 The execution time also depends on the strategy chosen.
 Strategy Sequential imposes an execution time that increases with the fan out, while the strategies Parallel and Branch do not, due to the selection of only one link or the parallel execution.
+In the analytics we implicitly assume that the decision in the branch strategy and the merging of the replies in the sequential and parallel strategy takes no time.

 The values used in the analysis, whose results are laid out in Sec.
-VI, are listed in Tab.
-I for the agent characteristics and in Tab.
-II for the network characteristics.
-The parameters used for the agent characteristics and network characteristics are according to [6] and [7].
+6, are listed in Tab.
+1 and 2 for the agent characteristics and in Tab.
+3 for the network characteristics.
+The parameters used for the agent characteristics and network characteristics are according to Helin (1999) and Yang.
 The parameters B{code} , B{data} , B{state} denote the byte size of code, data and execution state respectively.
-Here the migration of the agent is assumed to be "weak form" and hence the value of B{state} is considered to be zero [7].
+Here the migration of the agent is assumed to be "weak form" and hence the value of B{state} is considered to be zero as by Yang.
 It is also assumed that no code is available at the destination host (P = 1).